michaelboth/EventAnalyzer/README.md

 # Unikorn Software Event Analyzer (C API and GUI Visualizer)
 With the increased complexity of modern hardware and software, optimizing an application for performance is sometimes like trying to find a **unicorn**.
 Going green is more important than ever.
 Stop accepting poor performing software or using more hardware as a kludge to fix bad performance.
 Unikorn is so easy to use, it should be with daily development from the application's inception to distribution.
 ## Instrumenting Your Application with Events
+I'll step through the ```examples/hello1/``` example to get you familiar with event instrumentation.
-Include the Unikorn header file:
+First, include the Unikorn header file:
 ```C
 #include "unikorn.h"
 ```